techidaily/site-review-topics/source/_posts/recover-your-pictures-after-redmi-note-12-pro-5g-has-been-deleted-by-fonelab-android-recover-pictures.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> may help you a lot to retrieve deleted/lost pictures from Android phone memory or SIM Card.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> may help you a lot to retrieve deleted/lost pictures from Android phone memory or SIM Card.
 It is a program with human-based designs which is quick and easy to use.
 And the software supports many Android devices such as Samsung, HTC, Motorola, LG and Sony.
 It's able to restore data from Android phones even after factory reset.
 By the way, this Data Recovery tool can help you recover lost pictures from Xiaomi Redmi Note 12 Pro 5G if you are an Xiaomi Redmi Note 12 Pro 5G user.
   </p>
 </div>
 <div class="tpl-content-sub-paragraph-content">